How much does a funeral cost?

 What other funeral costs are there to consider?

-The average funeral cost of £4,800 only covers the basics, and there are additional costs to consider when it comes to planning a memorial.
+The average funeral cost of £4,141* only covers the basics, like a cremation or burial, funeral director, limousine, mid-range coffin, doctor, and minister or celebrant.
+There are other costs you may want to consider when it comes to planning a memorial.

 Below, we’ve listed out some of the most common funeral expenses, along with their average costs: